//Ethena

-Moderate risk — novel at scale with real stress-test scars from October 2025.
-The reserve fund is structurally undersized, and governance incentives point toward keeping it that way.
+Moderate risk — novel at scale with real stress-test scars from October 2025 depeg.
+The reserve fund coverage ratio improved as supply contracted, but governance incentives point toward keeping it undersized as the fee switch moves to a live vote.

 Top Risks